hgoda90/Hgoda90-Graphics-n-Varieties/README.md

 **Soqueroeu Mega Bezel TV Backgrounds**: https://github.com/soqueroeu/Soqueroeu-TV-Backgrounds

-All files need to be placed inside the Mega_Bezel_Community folder inside retroarch/shaders
+All files need to be placed inside the Mega_Bezel_Community folder inside retroarch/shaders, except for Mega Bezel.
+Place Mega Bezel inside retroarch/shader/shader_slang/.
+If you download the zip file extract the folder to Mega_Bezel_Community and remove -master from folder name.

 ## Download
 To download the files just clone the files with ```git clone https://github.com/hgoda90/Hgoda90-Graphic-Varieties.git``` or they can be downloaded as zip.